code for loading the format for the notebook

 print(item)

 This implementation gives us the desired result.
-Iteration stops after the number of repetitions defined in the max_repeats parameter.
-If you've ever worked with database cursors, this mental model will seem familiar: We first initialize the cursor and prepare it for reading, and then we can fetch data into local variables as needed from it, one element at a time.
+Iteration stops after max_repeats is met.
+This mental model will seem familiar to readers that have worked with database cursors: We first initialize the cursor and prepare it for reading, then we can fetch our data into local variables as needed from it, one element at a time.
 Because there will never be more than one element in memory, this approach is highly memory-efficient.

 Note that we can also take this class and implement it using the iter